 I use post-it notes like they’re going out of style, both for my own organization but also as exit tickets.
 Book rings are perfect for creating rings of coping skills cards, progressive muscle relaxation visual cards, for storing QQT cards, etc. Colored card stock for all the stuff I create and want to laminate and re-use.
 Skinny dry erase markers are a must for when I want kiddos to write but need them to do it for the process, not the product – I put the “worksheet” in a sheet protector, give them dry erase markers, and re-use them for the mother homerooms.

-I order personalized note pads from this etsy seller every year.
+I order personalized note pads from Etsy every year.
 They’re a little pricey but totally worth it.
 I often don’t need a whole piece of paper, meaning I don’t just need school letter head.
 I also use the notepad when I’m sending resources or documents to other counselors/teachers in the district.
 With parents who sometimes overlook things in their students’ folders, having it be a little eye catching is a bonus too I think.

 I had a major coupon from VistaPrint a couple years ago and ordered this stamp that says “To the parents/guardian of:”.
 I use it whenever I’m sending something home in an envelope or folded and taped closed.
 My predecessor made little labels that had this on it, but I find using the stamp to be really satisfying.
 Adults like this stuff too!